koliaza/academic-kickstart/content/en/project/discrete-maths/index.md

 I then worked with [Nicolas Schabanel](https://www.irif.fr/users/nschaban/index) at the end of my Master's degree, and then during the first half of my thesis, with a focus on dynamic clustering.

-I still try to do some research, mostly with [Siargey Kachanovich](http://perso.eleves.ens-rennes.fr/people/siargey.kachanovich/).
-Currently, math-wise I am mostly thinking about submanifold meshing and point location problems.
+I still try to do some research, mostly with [Siargey Kachanovich](http://perso.eleves.ens-rennes.fr/people/siargey.kachanovich/) and Sébastien Bouchard.
+Currently, math-wise I am mostly thinking about submanifold meshing and point location problems, as well as distributed agent problems.

 Here are the different papers: